Treat your feet its Foot Health Week 2021

 Under the supervision of academic staff our students can provide a wide range of treatments for any foot problem.
 Our clinic can help with foot problems in children, nail surgery for an ingrowing toenail, biomechanical issues, foot-related sports injuries and can provide in-shoe orthoses.

-The clinic is following the current government guidelines with staff and students using PPE and you can book your appointment by contact the team here.
+The clinic is following the current government guidelines with staff and students using PPE.

 If you are unable to attend the clinic you can find five easy ways to keep your feet healthy below:

 - Cut nails correctly.
 It’s best to use nail nippers rather than cutters, because they have a small cutting blade and a longer handle.
 Cut nails straight across and not too low at the edge or sides.
 The corner of the nail should be visible above the skin.
 It’s better to cut nails after a bath or shower when they are much softer.

 - Don’t forget to moisturise.
 After washing feet, dry thoroughly and apply a good foot moisturiser all over the foot.
 Avoid moisturiser between the toes, as this can cause the skin to become overly macerated, causing it to break down.
 The best foot creams contain urea.